-The NCG Committee is responsible for determining the compensation of the executive officers (including the NEOs) and reporting such determinations to the full Board of Directors.
-As discussed below, in determining the amount and mix of compensation to be paid to each NEO, the NCG Committee reviews the compensation levels of the NEOs relative to a group of commercial banking peers similar in size and business mix (the "peer group").
+The NCG Committee is responsible for determining M&T's compensation philosophy and objectives, as well as compensation of the executive officers (including the NEOs) and reporting such determinations to the full Board.
+As discussed below, in determining the amount and mix of compensation to be paid to each NEO, the NCG Committee reviews the compensation levels of the NEOs relative to a group of commercial banking peers that are similar in size and business mix (the "peer group").
 As part of this review, the NCG Committee also considers the financial performance of M&T relative to the peer group, as well as certain other factors, including M&T's stock price performance and relative shareholder returns, compensation mix strategy, risk management, and individual/corporate performance.